 This is a peaceful trail with beautiful views of the Georgian canal, where you can enjoy pretty locks, cute barges, delightful little cottages and attractive parks and gardens.

 Visit the Canal River Trust website for more information about the canal and its trails, including a detailed map and some audio tales.

 Travel tips and recommendations

-- The Roman Baths is probably the most popular attraction.
+- The Roman Baths are probably the most popular attraction.
 However; it’s mostly about historical value.
 I clarify this because plenty of people have asked me if there are actually thermal baths of some sort.

-- If you are looking for a local Bohemian pub, with live music, garden with bar games, WiFi and a launderette, owned and run by locals, the best choice is The Bell Inn.
+- If you are looking for a local Bohemian pub, with live music, a garden with bar games, WiFi and a launderette, owned and run by locals, the best choice is The Bell Inn.